If you're disabled, a Blue Badge allows you to park legally near to places you need to visit.

 Blue Badges cost £10, for both new and replacement badges.

-Please note: If you're unable to upload your documents or photograph to your online Blue Badge application, they can be emailed to email@example.com.
-Please include your tracking reference number and surname when sending your documents to us.
+Please note: If you're unable to upload your documents or photograph to your online Blue Badge application, they can be emailed to firstname.lastname@example.org.
+Please include your full name and postcode when sending your documents to us.

 If you're required to supply evidence of your disability benefit and need a letter dated within the last 12 months, please contact the disability benefits helpline.